-If you want a vacuum cleaner that does it all then George has been a proven winner over many years.
+The Shrek of vacuum cleaners, If you want a model that does it all then George has been a proven winner over many years.
 It truly is an all in one appliance that does so much more than just hoover your carpet.

 It works as a standard vacuum cleaner in the same way as Henry does to be used for your regular hoovering and you get the same Xtra large waste capacity.

-George also does wet cleaning as well and we are not just talking about small spills.
-It comes with a container specifically for wet liquid collection.
+George also does wet cleaning, and I’m not just talking about small spills.
+It comes with a container specifically for liquid collection.
 Pop that in and you get the full 9-litre capacity for wet.

 So if you need to drain anything or you have a leak in your home then George is more than capable of dealing with it.

-It is also a carpet cleaner which is different from a wet liquid collector because it sprays detergent and water onto the carpet then powerfully sucks up all the dirty water.
+George is also a carpet cleaner which is different from a wet liquid collector in that it sprays detergent and water onto the carpet before powerfully sucking up all the dirty water.

-It washes hard floors as well with a specific attached that you can see in the below image of all the accessories and attachments that George comes with:
+It washes hard floors as well with a specific attachment that you can see in the below image of all the accessories and attachments that George comes with:

 If you want something that does everything when it comes to cleaning and maintaining your floors then George is a great value for money option.